JessicaDixie/Wedding-Bells/README.md

 🎉Inge & Mark’s Wedding Website — Frontend

 This repository contains the frontend for the wedding website of Inge and Mark.
-It is designed as a lightweight static site hosted on GitHub Pages, providing guests with essential wedding details such as:
+It is designed as a lightweight static site hosted on GitHub Pages, providing guests with essential wedding details and the ability to submit their RSVPs and song suggestions.
-- Event itinerary
-- Live countdown
-- RSVP submission
-- Song suggestion feature
-- Additionally, for aesthetics, there is a photo gallery with a slideshow of the couple